Tsallis-Cirto Hubble parameter: Explaining DESI data and High redshift Supermassive Black Hole: SMBH: Over-density evolution under VMOND

-Bromm et al. \cite{bromm1} considers the evolution of a dark matter (with baryon) overdensity with mass $2\times 10^6 M_{\odot}$ with the corresponding initial condition $\delta_{int}=0.316$ at $z=100$.
+Bromm et al. \cite{bromm1} considers the evolution of a dark matter (with baryon) uniform overdensity with mass $2\times 10^6 M_{\odot}$ with the corresponding initial condition $\delta_{i}=0.316$ at $z_i=100$ (with $\delta\rightarrow 1$ at $z=30.6$).
 They work with a virialised redshift at $z_{vr}\sim 30$.
 After turnaround, the overdensity free falling into a disk while the gas is adiabatically heated to $T\gsim 10^4K$.
 The gas cools down slowly by $H_2$ to $T\sim 300K$ and fragments into clumps with hydrogen number density $n=10^3 cm^{-3}$ which has mass $M\sim T^{3/2}n^{-1/2}\sim 10^3M_{\odot}$.
-These clumps subsequently form stars at $3-7\times 10^2 M_{\odot}$ and ending up with BH of simillar masses \cite{heger}. \\\\ To see the effect of the VMOND paradigm, we start by taking, the baryon overdensity in \cite{bromm1}, $\delta_i=0.316\times 0.171=0.0545$ (based on the baryon fraction 0.171 \cite{liddle}) at $z=100$, back to recombination redshift using the relation
+These clumps subsequently form stars at $\leq 10^3 M_{\odot}$ and ending up as BH of similar masses \cite{heger}. \\\\ There are different attempts to improve on the above process to explain the high-z SMBH.
+One approach is to consider a first generation $10^5M_{\odot}$ star which comes from an unknown direct collapse model or from a source of high ambient temperature to keep the proto-star from fragmentation \cite{bromm2}.
+Another is to propose BH mergers at very high redshifts \cite{kroupa1}.
+In an overdensity collapse model, there is the possibility of a region non uniform $\delta(r) \propto R^{-S},\:\:S>0$ that a central region would collapse much faster.
+In TC cosmology, we show that the time lapse between the virialised redshift and the observed SMBH redshift is sufficiently long to explain the SMBH formation. \\\\ We note that Bromm et al. \cite{bromm1} model of direct collapse of matter, makes no specific distinction between dark matter and baryons.
+To see the effect of our paradigm, we follow \cite{bromm1} and start with baryon overdensity $\delta_i=0.316$ at $z_i=100$ and extrapolate it back to recombination redshift using the relation